-If you are looking for a step-by-step/day-by-day itinerary, take a look at my one-day Florence itinerary or this 3-day Florence itinerary.
+If you are looking for a step-by-step/day-by-day itinerary, take a look at my 3-day Florence itinerary.
 In my view, three days in Florence is ideal if you are a first-time visitor.

 There are some Florence attractions that you may want to prioritise over others.
 I’ve broken these down into my A list and B list.

 Just use this as a loose framework on which to hang your travel plans.
 We all have different interests and tastes.